cl-library-docs/common-lisp-libraries/docs/index.md

 ### <span id="defacto-installation">Installation</span>

-Each of the below libraries can be installed using quicklisp (except quicklisp of course!):
+Each of the below libraries (except asdf and quicklisp) can be installed using quicklisp:

 ```lisp
 (ql:quickload "alexandria") ; for example